1. Home>

 Vosotras / Vosotrosolvidáisyou (plural) forget

-Ellas / Ellos / Ustedesolvidanthey forget, you (plural formal) forget
+Ellas / Ellos / Ustedesolvidanthey forget

 Or use our app: